-Online nurse practitioner programs usually include balanced and evidence-based curriculums.
+Online nurse practitioner programs often include balanced and evidence based curricula.
 The aim is to help students develop ‘core competencies’ which are standards for clinical practice.
-Mastery of these core topics may be useful for students who are preparing to sit for national certifications after graduation.
+Mastery of these core topics may be useful for those who are preparing to sit for national certifications after they graduate.

 - Leadership – These courses may help nurses learn to assume more complex roles, initiate and guide change.
 They may help students learn how to manage conflict, negotiate and develop their personal (ethical) leadership style.